 They have named their social enterprise ‘Bubble & Squeak’, a nod to the traditional English dish made using leftover vegetables.
 Emphasising healthy eating, their aim is to take edible surplus food such as fruit and vegetables from local businesses, markets and supermarkets and redistribute it to the local community on a ‘pay as you feel’ basis.

-The food waste epidemic is a hot topic: 15 million tonnes of perfectly edible food is wasted in Britain every year.
+The food waste epidemic sees 15 million tonnes of perfectly edible food is wasted in Britain every year.
 Creative initiatives to fight food waste are sprouting up all over the globe.
-The children, for example, are inspired by the Real Junk Food Project’s ‘Food Waste Supermarket’ in Leeds.